jermp/rdf_indexes/README.md

 Preparing the data for indexing <a name="preparing"></a>
 -------------------------------

-The folder `scripts` contains all the python scripts needed to prepare the datasets for indexing.
+The folder `scripts` contains all the python3 scripts needed to prepare the datasets for indexing.

 Assume we have an RDF dataset in standard N-Triples format, additionally compressed via gzip.